| |

 Storage

 • Leftovers keep well in an airtight container in the fridge for up to 3 days.
-Reheat gently on the stovetop over low-medium heat, stirring in a splash of milk if needed to loosen the sauce.
-You can also gently reheat in the microwave.
+Reheat gently on the stovetop over low-medium heat, stirring in milk to loosen the sauce if needed.
+You can also gently reheat it in the microwave.

-• For easy freezing, transfer the cooled pasta to a large zipper-top bag, spreading it out into a flat, even layer.
+• To freeze, transfer the cooled pasta to a large zipper-top bag, spreading it out into a flat, even layer.
 Remove as much air as possible before sealing to prevent freezer burn.
-Thaw overnight in the fridge, then reheat on the stovetop with a splash of milk to loosen the sauce if needed.
+To reheat, thaw it overnight in the fridge, then heat it in a pot on the stovetop with a splash of milk to loosen the sauce if needed.

 Did you make this cheeseburger pasta?
 Please rate the recipe and tell me how it went in the comments below.
-Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!
+Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more Nova Scotia recipes and simple comfort food.

 Printable Recipe Card